Olog/phoebus-olog/src/site/sphinx/index.rst

  - Integration with cs-studio, phoebus, bluesky, and other controls and data acquisition tools.
  - Tags & Logbooks provide an effective way to organize and sort log entries
  - Support for fuzzy searching
- - Markup support for creating rich log entries
+ - Markup support for creating rich text log entries.
+Markup is based on the Commonmark specification, extended with support for image size and tables.
+Clients may request a HTML formatted quick reference (maintained in the project) resource using an URL like http(s)://url.to.service/CommonmarkCheatsheet.html.

 A Log Entry: